-A Week Onboard the Windjammer Angelique in Maine
+A Week of Coastal Sailing in Maine Onboard the Windjammer Angelique

 When I was presented with the opportunity to join a group of women for the sailing adventure of a lifetime in Coastal Maine, it didn’t take but a couple hours to clear my calendar, line up flights, and say “yes.”